 - If you use well water or groundwater, then get it tested for the presence of nitrate and nitrite.

 - Limit the use of nitrate-rich foods such as spinach and beets

 - Avoid alcohol, smoking, narcotics, and OTC medications during pregnancy.
 These substances might increase the risk of birth defects, including heart defects, which is one of the causes of blue baby syndrome.

 - You could consider breastfeeding over formula feeding, if you have an option.
 Adults break down nitrates in the body, and thus it is safe to breastfeed.

 Blue baby syndrome could be cured or require long term management.
-In either case, the prognosis becomes better as the baby grows older.
 Conditions such as methemoglobinemia often cure on their own as the baby’s body becomes adept at handling nitrate and nitrite.
 Staying alert to changes in skin color and other symptoms can help in early diagnosis and timely treatment of the blue baby syndrome.